ToBlick/cs101/slides/arrays.md

 --

-- `ArrayList` is not a primitive data type or data structure in Java - it is not built into the language as a native type
+- `ArrayList` is not built into the language as a native type

 --